Getting started with SymfonyInsight as a freelancer consists of two simple steps:

 Depending of the size of your project, the analysis will take from seconds to minutes to complete.
 Once finished, you'll see the scoring of your project.
 The project scoring is divided into four main sections:

-In addition to the previous project scoring, SymfonyInsight analyzes generate a fully detailed report showing every project error and instructions about how to fix them.
+In addition to the previous project scoring, SymfonyInsight generates a fully detailed report showing every project error and instructions about how to fix them.

 The full analysis report is divided into three main sections: